strandedathome/rolls-extension/README.md

-# StorWallet Browser Extension
+# PecanRolls Browser Extension

-StorWallet is an open-source web wallet for Stor Blockchain.
-Install as browser extension to [Mozilla Firefox](https://addons.mozilla.org/firefox/addon/storwallet/) and to all [Chromium](https://chrome.google.com/webstore/detail/storwallet/ghmhighjdhkjlgeohbhnagoebpngafff) based browsers.
+Rolls Wallet is an open-source web wallet for PecanRolls Blockchain.
+Install as browser extension to [Mozilla Firefox](https://pecanrolls.net) and to all [Chromium](https://chrome.google.com/webstore/) based browsers.

-For more information, see our website at https://storwallet.com
+For more information, see our website at https://pecanrolls.net/wallet

 # License

 SPDX-License-Identifier: Apache-2.0

-Copyright 2022 StorWallet
+Copyright 2022 PecanRolls

-Copyright 2022 Goby, Chia Mine, MetaMask
+Copyright 2022 Goby, Chia Mine, MetaMask, Stor

 # Note

 Use as hot wallet.
 Use at your own risk.
-Deploy your own [RPC node](https://github.com/StorWallet/openapi).
+Deploy your own [RPC node](https://github.com/strandedathome/openapi).